-On March 18, 2003, the Operating Partnership closed an unregistered offering of \$300.0 million in aggregate principal amount of its 5.625% senior unsecured notes due April 15, 2015.
+On March 18, 2003, the Company's Operating Partnership closed an unregistered offering of \$300.0 million in aggregate principal amount of its 5.625% senior unsecured notes due April 15, 2015.
 The notes were priced at 99.898% of their face amount to yield 5.636%.
-The Operating Partnership used the net proceeds to refinance the mortgage debt on Five Times Square and for other general business purposes.
-The notes have been reflected net of discount in the Consolidated Balance Sheets.
+The Company used the net proceeds to refinance the mortgage debt on Five Times Square and for other general business purposes.

-During the three months ended March 31, 2003, the Operating Partnership disposed of three Class A office properties.
-On January 28, 2003, the Operating Partnership disposed of the Candler Building, a Class A office property located in Baltimore, Maryland, for net proceeds of approximately \$61.9 million, which approximated the carrying value.
+During the three months ended March 31, 2003, the Company disposed of three Class A office properties.
+On January 28, 2003, the Company disposed of the Candler Building, a Class A office property located in Baltimore, Maryland, for net proceeds of approximately \$61.9 million, which approximated the carrying value.
 This property has been categorized as discontinued operations in the accompanying Consolidated Statements of Operations.
-On February 4, 2003, the Operating Partnership disposed of 875 Third Avenue, a Class A office property located in Midtown Manhattan, New York for net proceeds of approximately \$348.9 million, resulting in a gain on sale of approximately \$91.7 million.
-This property has been categorized as discontinued operations for all periods presented.
-The adoption of SFAS No. 144 did not have an impact on net income available to common unitholders.
-SFAS No. 144 only impacted the presentation of these property located in Washington, D.C., for net proceeds of approximately \$111.5 million, resulting in a gain on sale of approximately \$64.7 million.
-Due to the Operating Partnership's continuing involvement in the management of the property after the sale, the Operating Partnership has not categorized this property as discontinued operations in the accompanying Consolidated Statements of Operating Partnership has not categorized this property as discontinued operations in the accompanying Consolidated Statements of Operating Partnership has not categorized this property as discontinued operations in the accompanying Consolidated Statements of Operating Partnership has not categorized this property as discontinued operations in the accompanying Consolidated Statements of Operations.
+On February 4, 2003, the Company disposed of 875 Third Avenue, a Class A office property located in Midtown Manhattan, New York for net proceeds of approximately \$348.9 million, resulting in a gain on sale of approximately \$91.7 million.
+This property has been categorized as discontinued operations in the accompanying Consolidated Statements of Operations.
+The Company's adoption of SFAS No. 144 resulted in the presentation of the net operating results of the qualifying properties sold during 2003, as income from discontinued operations for all periods presented.
+The adoption of SFAS No. 144 did not have an impact on net income available to common shareholders.
+SFAS No. 144 only impacted the presentation of these properties within the consolidated statements of operations.
+On March 18, 2003, the Company disposed of 2300 N Street, a Class A office property located in Washington, D.C., for net proceeds of approximately \$111.5 million, resulting in a gain on sale of approximately \$64.7 million.
+Due to the Company's continuing involvement in the management of the property after the sale, the Company has not categorized this property as discontinued operations in the accompanying Consolidated Statements of Operations.

-On April 1, 2003, the Operating Partnership acquired the remaining 50% outside interest in its Discovery Square joint venture for cash of approximately \$18.3 million and the assumption of mortgage debt on the property of approximately \$32.4 million.
-Subsequent to the acquisition, the Operating Partnership repaid in full the mortgage debt on the property totaling approximately \$64.8 million.
+On April 1, 2003, the Company acquired the remaining 50% outside interest in its Discovery Square joint venture for cash of approximately \$18.3 million and the assumption of mortgage debt on the property of approximately \$32.4 million.
+Subsequent to the acquisition, the Company repaid in full the mortgage debt on the property totaling approximately \$64.8 million.

-On April 1, 2003, the Operating Partnership repaid all amounts outstanding under its construction loan secured by Shaws Supermarket totaling \$21.5 million.
+On April 1, 2003, the Company repaid all amounts outstanding under its construction loan secured by Shaws Supermarket totaling \$21.5 million.

-On April 14, 2003, the Operating Partnership refinanced the mortgage debt collateralized by its Five Times Square property in New York City totaling approximately \$376.7 million utilizing proceeds from the \$300 million offering of its senior unsecured notes in March 2003.
+On April 14, 2003, the Company refinanced the mortgage debt secured by its Five Times Square property in New York City totaling approximately \$376.7 million utilizing proceeds from the \$300 million offering of its senior unsecured notes in March 2003.

-In April 2003, Mr. Zuckerman, Chairman of the Board of Directors of Boston Properties, Inc., acquired from a third party investor an office building located at 2400 N Street, N.W. in Washington D.C., in which a Company affiliated with Mr. Zuckerman leases 100% of the building.
-The Operating Partnership has managed this property under a third party management contract for many years.
-This transaction was approved in advance by the independent members of the Board of Directors of Boston Properties, Inc. Following the closing, the Operating Partnership continues to manage this property under a customary contract with Mr. Zuckerman on terms comparable with other third party property management agreements that the Operating Partnership currently has in place.
+In April 2003, Mr. Zuckerman, Chairman of the Board of Directors of Boston Properties, Inc., acquired from a third party investor an office building located at 2400 N Street, N.W. in Washington D.C., in which a company affiliated with Mr. Zuckerman leases 100% of the building.
+The Company has managed this property under a third party management contract for many years.
+This transaction was approved in advance by the independent members of the Board of Directors of Boston Properties, Inc. Following the closing, the Company continues to manage this property under a customary contract with Mr. Zuckerman on terms comparable with other third party property management agreements that the Company currently has in place.